MicrosoftDocs/win32/desktop-src/Multimedia/status.md

 </tr>
 <tr class="odd">
 <td>disk space <em>drive</em></td>
-<td>Returns the approximate disk space, in the current time format, that can be obtained by a [reserve](reserve.md) command for the specified disk <em>drive.</em> The <em>drive</em> is usually specified as a single letter or a single letter followed by a colon (:).
+<td>Returns the approximate disk space, in the current time format, that can be obtained by a <a href="reserve">reserve</a> command for the specified disk <em>drive.</em> The <em>drive</em> is usually specified as a single letter or a single letter followed by a colon (:).
 Some devices, however, might use a path.</td>
 </tr>
 <tr class="even">
 <td>division type</td>